akydd/sdl/3/README.md

-# Key Presses
+# Getting an Image on the Screen

 ## Changes
-No changes from the original, other than those applied in the previous tutorial.
+No changes other than those previously mentioned in tutorial 2.

 ## Entity Component System
 Our system is simple, since there is no animation involved.